Kartik-Sohal/Kartik-Sohal/README.md

 - 👋 Hi, I’m @Kartik-Sohal
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Web Development.
 - 💞️ I’m looking to collaborate on Basic Beginner Projects that could enhance my skills
 - 📫 How to reach me?
 Dm me on Discord @elderreaver